ryanbarringtoncox/request_threader/README.md

 # Request Threader

 This program is configured to query ebay for given search words via http.
-It simulates a browser request and writes the returned html locally.
+It simulates browser requests and writes returned html files locally.
 This is a testing experiment and the scripts may be genericized further if useful.

 ## Basic Usage